AttackOnJasper/University-notes/psych253/psych253.md

 	- e.g. Go to Amazon with lower salary
 - **Forced Compliance Theory** people will not change their attitude to match their behavior that they are forced to do (they think that they are forced to do, so they don't have dissonace)
 	- High choice: a trick that lets participants think that they have many choices
+		- **Locus of control** The extent to which people perceive outcomes as internally controllable by their own efforts or as externally controlled by chance or outside forces
 	- Low choice: force participants to do something
 - Effort Justification (Aronson & Mills, 1960s)
 	- Let women talk about sex in a group